GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 ***
 ### Copy file to image file for use with Gotek

-Using the TRS80GP emulator, the CLK4/CMD faile can be copied to an .hfe image file.
+Using the TRS80GP emulator, the CLK4/CMD file can be copied to an .hfe image file.
 - Copy the CLK4.CMD file the folder where trs80gp is stored
 - create a USB stick with LS-DOS system image file in .hfe format.
 - Start the emulator in Model II model with frehd and hx options: trs80gp -m2 -frehd -hx